sinch/sinch-js-ticketgen/README.md

-# PAPI Authentication ticket generator #
+# Sinch auth ticket generator #

+A module for generating Sinch authentication tickets when using the REST API.

 Usage: